irmen/prog8/docs/source/programming.rst

     uword address = $4000
-    goto  address         ; jump via address variable
+    goto  address         ; jump via address variable goto  address + idx   ; jump to an adress that is the result of an expression

 Notice that this is a valid way to end a subroutine (you can either ``return`` from it, or jump to another piece of code that eventually returns).

-If you jump to an address variable (uword), it is doing an 'indirect' jump: the jump will be done to the address that's currently in the variable.
+If you jump to an address variable or expression (uword), it is doing an 'indirect' jump: the jump will be done to the address that's currently in the variable, or the result of the expression.

 Assignments